Criminal Law in Poland & Penal Code in Poland

 2. corporate criminal liability for the act prohibited committed by representatives of legal persons under the terms determined in the ALCE regulations.

-Conditions of criminal liability in Poland
+Conditions of criminal liability under Polish Law

 Basically, under the Polish law the act prohibited can be committed only by natural person.
 The criminal liability shall be borne by the natural person if: